yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 In the both platforms we observed significant improvements after applying our proposed algoirthm, where the exsting cuda implementaion almost costed the same time as Triton.

+#### AMD system preparation

+In order to make best usage of AMD heteogenous system, it is recmmend to do some checking.

+- Both NVIDIA Grace CPU and AMD EPYC 9004 system are generally recommended disable NUMA auto balancing to work with GPU; hower there are cases where it is [not](https://rocm.docs.amd.com/en/latest/how-to/system-optimization/mi300x.html#)

+- When virtualizaton enabled, IOMMU pass-through mode is recommended to elimnitate DMA translation, hence to bring performance improvements

 <div id="mi100_bench"></div>
 #### Benchmark on MI100